pdxdave/pdxdave/README.md

 ![Web and Application Developer](https://github.com/pdxdave/pdxdave/blob/main/github_banner.jpg)

-### Hi there 👋, I'm David Martinson
+# David Martinson
-### Web and Application Developer
+##  Web and Application Developer

 I'm a web/application developer living in the Pacific Northwest.
 My interests are working with React and Python to provide businesses with creative solutions.

 Skills: /  REACT / Python/ JS / HTML / CSS

 - 🔭 I’m currently working on this page.